yosp313/ChatApp_Go/readme.md

 1. Ensure you have Go installed on your machine.
 2. Clone this repository.
-3. Run `go mod download` to download the necessary Go modules.
+3. Run `go mod tidy` to download the necessary Go modules.

 ## Usage